Ling Liong Sik: Political career

-Ling Liong Sik joined the MCA in 1968.
-In 1974, he was elected as Member of Parliament for Mata Kuching, Penang and become a Central Committee member of the party in the same year.
-He successfully reelected in 1978 and 1982.
-In 1986, Ling Liong Sik move to Labis parliamentary seat in Johor and elected Member of Parliament of the seat.
+Ling joined the MCA in 1968.
+In 1974, he was elected as Member of Parliament for Mata Kuching, Penang and became a Central Committee member of the party in the same year.
+He was successfully reelected in 1978 and 1982.
+In 1986, Ling Liong Sik moved to Labis parliamentary seat in Johor and was elected Member of Parliament of the seat.
 He also subsequently successfully defended his position in the 1990, 1995 and 1999 general elections.
 He was elected in 1986 as the sixth President of the MCA, replacing Tan Koon Swan; he held this position for almost 17 years until his retirement in 2003.

-Ling Liong Sik first appointed as Parliamentary Secretary of the Ministry of Local Government and Federal Territories.
-Later, Deputy Minister of Information, Deputy Minister of Finance and Deputy Minister of Education.
+Ling Liong Sik was first appointed Parliamentary Secretary of the Ministry of Local Government and Federal Territories.
+He later served as Deputy Minister of Information, Deputy Minister of Finance and Deputy Minister of Education.
 On 7 January 1986, he was appointed Minister of Transport until his retirement on 23 May 2003.